-Each subject was randomly assigned to a schedule of marginal abatement costs (MACs) for 123 10 units of pollution and initial permit endowments.
-There were four types of MACs, denoted as 124 $\{T1, T2, T3, T4\}$, and each MAC type has the corresponding initial endowments (See table 1 and 125 figure 1(a)).
+Each subject was assigned to one type of marginal abatement costs (MACs) for 10 units of pollution and initial permit endowments where there are four types of MACs, denoted as $\{T1, T2, T3, T4\}$ , and each MAC type has the corresponding initial endowments (See table 1 and figure 1).
+Once each subject is allocated to one type of MACs, it does not change throughout the session.
 Two subjects were allocated to each type.
-Therefore, 32 permits were distributed to 126
+Therefore, 32 permits were distributed to the subjects as a fixed supply in the permit market, and the corresponding demand for permits was derived from the avoided abatement costs.
+Given this cost structures, the aggregate supply (total permits supplied) and aggregate demand for pollution (derived from avoided marginal abatement costs) are displayed in figure 2(a) where the equilibrium price ranges between 88 and 91.
+The corresponding aggregate supply and demand for permits are shown in figure 2(b).
+Figure 2(b) also shows that there must be at least 12 trades for social efficiency.

-133 2.2 Treatments
+2.2 Treatments

 Two treatments were prepared: (i) DA and (ii) UPA.
-We conducted six sessions for each treat-134 ment with the cost structures introduced in table 1.
-Regarding DAs, we strictly followed the basic 135 design and procedure used by Ledyard and Szakaly-Moore (1994) and Cason and Gangadharan 136 (2006) where trader settings were employed throughout their experiments.
-However, we did not 137 incorporate several additional factors considered in these studies, such as market power, imperfect 138 enforcement, uncertainty and banking.
-Because our focus is on the most fundamental properties 139 of efficiency, price dynamics, and cost revelation under the most basic DA, and on the comparison 140 with the UPA.
-141
+We conducted six sessions for each treatment with the cost structures introduced in table 1.
+Regarding DAs, we strictly followed the basic design and procedure used by Ledyard and Szakaly-Moore (1994) and Cason and Gangadharan (2006) where trader settings were employed throughout their experiments.
+However, we did not incorporate several additional factors considered in these studies, such as market power, imperfect enforcement, uncertainty and banking.
+Because our focus is on the most fundamental properties of efficiency, price dynamics, and cost revelation under the most basic DA, and on the comparison with the UPA.

-The basic design and procedure used to implement UPAs in this study followed those used 142 by Cason and Plott (1996) except for the trader settings.
-Recall that this study employs trader 143 settings, whereas Cason and Plott (1996) used non-trader settings.
-Each participant in the UPAs 144 under trader settings was asked to submit a bid to buy, with which he would be willing to purchase 145 each additional unit of permits and an offer to sell, with which he would be willing to sell each 146 unit of permits he holds.
-In other words, they are asked to submit both bids to buy and offers 147 to sell simultaneously in a single experimental period, and each subject could be a buyer or a 148 seller, depending on the uniform price announced by the central authority.
-With the uniform price, 149 each subject traded permits, and a final payoff for the period was automatically calculated in the 150 computer display.
-When a subject has some permits, he does not need to incur the cost for the units 151 of production covered by the permits, otherwise he would incur.
-152
+The basic design and procedure used to implement UPAs in this study followed those used by Cason and Plott (1996) except for the trader settings.
+Recall that this study employs trader settings, whereas Cason and Plott (1996) used non-trader settings.
+Each participant in the UPAs under trader settings was asked to submit a bid to buy, with which he would be willing to purchase each additional unit of permits and an offer to sell, with which he would be willing to sell each unit of permits he holds.
+In other words, they are asked to submit both bids to buy and offers to sell simultaneously in a single experimental period, and each subject could be a buyer or a seller, depending on the uniform price announced by the central authority.
+With the uniform price, each subject traded permits, and a final payoff for the period was automatically calculated in the computer display.
+When a subject has some permits, he does not need to incur the cost for the units of production covered by the permits, otherwise he would incur.